Levels

 • The Fiddle Club, Barrage Collection Vol. 1 & 2

-• Viola and Piano, arr.
+• Viola (or Violin) and Piano: 43 Famous Compositions arr.
 Herfurth-deVeritch, The Willis Music Company

 Elementary 1 Class- Two pieces, one of which has a minor section.